Lucifer-00007/MY_PYTHON_PROJECTS/README.md

 ## Exercise 4 - Check bool to print the pattern.py
 - Python program to take a variable from user and typecast it to boolean.
-- Made a condition to check weather it(ie bool) is true or false.
+- Made a condition to check whether it(ie bool) is true or false.
-- Now if the condition is True print a rightangle triangle else inverted right angle triangle for  vice versa.
+- Now if the condition is True print a right-angle triangle else inverted right angle triangle for  vice versa.
+---

+## Exercise 5 - Health management system-Alok, Anuj & Shivam.py
+- Python program for health management of Alok, Anuj & Shivam by using their "Diet and Exercise" data.
+- Without using external modules and functions (other than date-time).
+- This program gives 2 choice to the user, ie. either to "add new information" or to "view the existing data".
+- `Note: It is recommended to add your data before you view the existing data or this program might give some error!!`